Ectoin: Der Extremophilen-Wirkstoff für empfindliche Haut

 Clinical Studies: Atopic Dermatitis and Sensitive Skin

-In controlled studies with atopic dermatitis patients, ectoine (1–2% topical) significantly reduced TEWL and improved hydration and erythema scores.
+In controlled studies with atopic dermatitis patients, ectoin (1–2% topical) significantly reduced TEWL and improved hydration and erythema values.
 Comparative studies showed equivalence to weak topical corticosteroids without their side effects.
-In sensitive skin, ectoine reduces reactivity to known irritants and stabilizes barrier function over time.
+In sensitive skin, ectoin reduces reactivity to known irritants and stabilizes barrier function over time.

 Classification

 What survives in the desert also protects in big cities.
-Ectoine is protection – at the cellular level.
+Ectoin is protection – at the cellular level.

 UV Protection and Anti-Aging

-Ectoine reduces UV-induced inflammatory reactions in the skin.
-In in-vitro studies, it inhibits UVA-induced formation of reactive oxygen species (ROS) and protects the DNA of keratinocytes.
-It is not a physical light filter – it acts biochemically on the cellular stress response.
+Ectoin reduces UV-induced inflammatory reactions in the skin.
+In in-vitro studies, it inhibits the formation of reactive oxygen species (ROS) caused by UVA and protects the DNA of keratinocytes.
+It is not a physical light filter – it acts biochemically on the stress response of cells.
 As a supplement to classic UV protection, it shows additive benefits.

 Safety and Tolerability

-Ectoine is one of the most well-tolerated active ingredients in modern cosmetics.
+Ectoin is one of the best-tolerated active ingredients in modern cosmetics.
 No known sensitizations, no photosensitivity, no incompatibilities with common active ingredients.
 Suitable for newborns, pregnant women, and highly reactive skin.
 Biotechnological production (fermentation) makes it resource-efficient and consistent in quality.

 Frequently Asked Questions